 A mathematical model that has proven to describe quite well the dynamic behaviour of the outlet air temperature is given by the following differential equation representing "time-constant with time-delay" dynamics from control signal u to outlet temperature T:

-· T [C] is the outlet temperature (C is Celcius).
-(On the real air heater, T is measured with a Pt100 sensor.)
+· T [C] is the tube outlet temperature (C is Celcius).
+(On the real air heater T is measured with a Pt100 sensor.)

-· Tenv [C] is the environmental (room) temperature.
+· Tenv [C] is the environment (room) temperature.

 · u [V] is the control signal to the heater.

 · tconst [s] is the time-constant.